International student glossary

 Division (Upper) courses: 300-400 level courses; require higher skill level

 Example: “I’m only taking lower division courses now.
-I have to be admitted into the Business Professional program before I can take upper division courses.”
+I have to be admitted to the Business Professional program before I can take upper-division courses.”

 Doctorate: A degree, most commonly the Doctor of Philosophy (Ph.D.) which is awarded to a graduate student after successful completion of a doctoral program beyond the master’s degree level

 Example: “My instructor is not a professor yet…she is still completing her doctorate.”

 Double Major: Completing the degree requirements equivalent to 2 full majors

 Example: “My advisor told me if I wanted to double major in Finance and Econ, I would only have to complete an extra semester or so.”

 Drop: To remove a class from your schedule